Lawn Care Maintenance: 7 Tasks for Fall

 Discovering the Need for Lawn Maintenance

 For a long time, I didn't know how to maintain a lawn.
-I was never allowed to learn when young because I had so many brothers that the outside work was their job.
+I was never allowed to learn when young because I had so many brothers and the outside work was their job.

-Hence, when I first moved to my little house in Roseburg, Oregon in my twenties, it didn't occur to me that I would have to take care of the lawn.
+Hence, when I first moved to my little house in Roseburg, Oregon, in my twenties, it didn't occur to me that I would have to take care of the lawn.
 My neighbors brought it to my attention when the grass grew knee high and I hadn't cut it.
-I didn't do anything about it then - didn't know how.
+I didn't do anything about it then, either—I didn't know how.

 Learning How Not to Maintain a Lawn

 Thirty years later, I lived in a large condo complex with extensive lawns.
 The Board of Directors hired a landscaper, who started doing everything wrong.
 I thought at first that he didn't know his job, but later wondered if he was deliberately causing problems, so he could charge more money for fixing them.
 He set weird watering schedules and didn't fix broken pipes or sprinkler heads until floods or geysers (or residents) drove him to it.
 The lawns started looking really bad.

 Meanwhile, I had started a HOA landscape committee with some of the other residents as volunteers.
 Together we catalogued what needed to be done and broke it up into seasonal tasks.
 What the landscaper didn't do, we tried to do . . . and photographed the difference.
 He was eventually fired.

 Where I live now in water-conscious Southern California, I maintain our house lawns together with a landscaper who does the basics.
 My watering schedule works well and so does the seasonal one.
 Here is my list of fall tasks.

 Winter is a time of resting the land, spring is new growth, summer is stasis, fall is preparation for winter.